How to: Block legacy authentication to Azure AD with Conditional Access

 Configuring a policy for Other clients blocks the entire organization from certain clients like SPConnect.
 This block happens because older clients authenticate in unexpected ways.
 The issue doesn't apply to major Office applications like the older Office clients.

-You can select all available grant controls for the other clients condition; however, the end-user experience is always the same - blocked access.
+You can select all available grant controls for the Other clients condition; however, the end-user experience is always the same - blocked access.

-If you are not familiar with configuring conditional access policies yet, see require MFA for specific apps with Azure Active Directory conditional access for an example.
+- If you are not familiar with configuring Conditional Access policies yet, see require MFA for specific apps with Azure Active Directory Conditional Access for an example.

 - For more information about modern authentication support, see How modern authentication works for Office client apps

 - How to set up a multifunction device or application to send email using Microsoft 365